Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Moss

-Moss grows in moist areas with little sunlight and little air circulation, especially under trees or on the north side of a building.
+Moss grows in moist areas with little sunlight and poor air circulation, especially under trees or on the north side of a building.
 These same conditions discourage grass growth.
 Apply a moss killer or a lawn fertilizer with moss control.

 Moss growth on roofs can loosen shingles and shorten the life of the roof.
 Moss on steps and walkways can be a safety hazard.
 Both can be controlled with the same moss control products.